-As described previously, the Brodiach Burn runs along the western boundary of the site.
-Along its length there is generally an associated strip of vegetation of various types and densities.
+As described previously, the Brodiach Burn runs through the middle of the site, between the Damhead and Cadgerford landholdings.
+The Ord Burn borders the western edge of the Damhead landholding.
+Along its length if the Brodiach Burn there is generally an associated strip of vegetation of various types and densities.
 This ranges from long grasses to shrubs and self-seeded small trees.